Analyst Ratings for Thomson Reuters Corp. (TRI)Updated: 2017-07-28

 Of the 17 analysts covering the stock, 4 gave it a buy rating, 0 gave an overweight rating, 12 issued a hold rating, 0 gave an underweight rating, and 1 issued a sell rating.
 Over the past 90 days, the number of analysts that are bullish on the stock has increased by 1.
 Over the same time period, there has been an increase of 0 in the number of analysts with a negative outlook on the stock.

-Several price targets were given for TRI by the analysts covering the stock.
-The most optimistic analyst gave a price target of 51, implying a possible profit of 10.68 percent.
-The most pessimistic price target was 37, implying a possible loss of -19.7 percent.
+TRI was given price targets by several analysts.
+The maximum price target given was 51, implying potential capital gains of 10.68 percent.
+The most pessimistic analyst gave a price target of 37, implying potential capital losses of -19.7 percent.
 Many analysts are not unbiased in their coverage of stocks, including price targets and stock ratings, so care must be taken in interpreting numbers released by them.

-In the last 52-weeks, TRI has achieved a high of 47.04 and a low of 39.23.
-Currently the stock is 17.46 percent higher than its low, and 2.04 percent lower than its 52-week high.
-TRI has a P/E ratio of 22.91.
+In the trailing 52-weeks, TRI hit 47.04 at the highest peak, while it's lowest trading point was 39.23.
+The current market price is above the trailing year's low by 17.46 percent, and 2.04 percent lower than its 52-week high.
+TRI has a price/earnings ratio of 22.91.
 Investors typically compare the P/E ratio to a company's peers in the industry.
 The TRI value stock report compares TRI to some of its peers using value stock charts.
 The stock has a market capitalization of $41.48 billion.
-TRI's next earnings release will be on 0000-00-00, which is days away.
+TRI is estimated to release their earnings results for the quarter on 0000-00-00, days from today.